oceanicsdotio/oceanics.io/README.md

 pdoc --html --output-dir openapi/docs bathysphere/utils.py
 ```

+A live version of these are available at https://graph.oceanics.io/docs

 ### Deploy

 The development environment is deployed locally with `docker-compose up -d`, and the production environment with `kubectl`.